vhtuananh020402/SnakeAIFramework/README.md

 ### Final Code

-So here is what we came up with, this is included with the repository, you find it as *johndoe.SampleBot*.
+So here is what we came up with, this is included with the repository, you find it as *Bot.johndoe.SampleBot*.

 ```java
 package student